Dos & Don’ts of Reserving a National Park Stay

-A simple do that we can’t understate.
-The fact is that national parks are big — really big.
-By lodging in national parks, you eliminate hours spent driving to and from your destination.
+A simple “do” that we can’t understate.
+The fact is, national parks are big — really big.
+By staying in national parks, you eliminate hours spent driving to and from your destination.
 That affords you more time to explore and to savor the scenery.
 Leave your car parked and take advantage of trains, in-park shuttles, walking paths, bicycles, horses, mules, and organized guided tours.

 Do Book Your National Park Lodging in Advance

 And the further out, the better.
-After all, these are popular spots, and the best national park lodges fill up quickly.
-You can book reservations at The Old Faithful Inn (Yellowstone National Park); El Tovar, Phantom Ranch, and Bright Angel Lodge (Grand Canyon National Park); Many Glacier Hotel and Cedar Creek Lodge (Glacier National Park), and other well-known historic facilities 13 months or so in advance.
-Less famous lodging often have availability closer to your arrival date.
+After all, these are popular spots, and the national park lodges fill up quickly.
+You can book reservations at The Old Faithful Inn (Yellowstone National Park); El Tovar, Phantom Ranch, and Bright Angel Lodge (Grand Canyon National Park); Many Glacier Hotel and Cedar Creek Lodge (Glacier National Park), and other well-known historic facilities 13 months in advance.
+Less famous lodges often have availability closer to your arrival date.
 However, it’s still wise to book as far in advance as possible.
-If you’re traveling to Yellowstone National Park and looking for lodging, summer reservations open May 1 for the following year.
-For winter, reservations open March 15.
 Be flexible with dates and hotels/lodges.
 Doing so gives you a better chance to secure a reservation.
-Check for cancellations.
-Cancellations do occur.
-The easiest way to check for cancellations is at the individual park website or by calling central reservations at 888-297-2757.
+Check for cancellations as cancellations do occur.
+The easiest way to check for cancellations is at the individual park website.

 Do Book Guided Tours in Advance